-$4.9.3.1 V_5 - e\text{-School use}$
+$4.9.3.1 \text{ V}5 - \text{e-School use}$

 The evaluation of this variable was two-pronged.
 On the one hand, the extent of use was evaluated, which is a measure of how much the system is in use with respect to both frequency and variety.
 Frequency measures how often a teacher or learner uses the system.
 Variety establishes the different purposes for which the learners or the teachers use the system.
 For example, with respect to a learner, the system could be used to communicate with peers in other e-Schools on academic issues and also identify additional relevant materials from other databases.
 The former purpose encourages teamwork, while the latter enhances self directed learning which inculcates lifelong learning.
 The other aspect of measuring use is exploitative, or the depth of use of the e-School system.
 Depth of use facilitates the generation of new knowledge or innovation.
 Innovative use of the e-School system is vital, particularly because the NEPAD e-School has not been in existence for long.
 Not enough experiments have been done with the e-School system to corroborate its theoretical benefits.
-Innovation enables the discovery of better ways of using a system to obtain optimal benefits.
 In evaluating this independent variable, respondents were asked to evaluate the ease of use of the e-School, frequency of use by both teachers and learners, purpose of use, enjoyment of use, mode of use, and complaints about settings circumventing use.